List of premiers of China: List of prime ministers of the Qing Imperial Government (1911–12)

 The Qing Imperial Government created the "Imperial Family Cabinet" in May 1911, in order to appease popular anger and calls for reform.
 But the formation of the Cabinet brought even more disaffection.
 Soon, the Wuchang Uprising forced the Qing government to abolish the cabinet, and instead summon Yuan Shikai to head the government.
 The imperial government collapsed soon afterward.

-Zhang Xun briefly held the post during his brief attempt to restore the Qing dynasty in July 1917.
+Zhang Xun briefly held the post during his attempt to restore the Qing dynasty in July 1917.